Sagittarius Stream

 In astronomy, the Sagittarius Stream is a long, complex structure made of stars that wrap around the Milky Way Galaxy in an orbit that nearly crosses the galactic poles.
-It consists of tidally stripped stars from the Sagittarius Dwarf Elliptical Galaxy, resulting from the process of merging with the Milky Way over a period of billions of years.
+It consists of tidally stripped stars from the Sagittarius Dwarf Spheroidal Galaxy, resulting from the process of merging with the Milky Way over a period of billions of years.

 This stellar stream was originally proposed in 1995 by Donald Lynden-Bell after analyzing the distribution of globular clusters in the Milky Way.
 The actual structure was identified by Newberg and associates (2002) plus Majewski and associates (2003) using data from the 2MASS and SDSS surveys.
-In 2006, Belokurov and his collaborators found that the Sagittarius Stream has two branches.